Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

 ```

-### Using Session State
+### Using Session State for better user experience

-When a ChallengeUser method is called, the redirect URL is pointing to GET method by default.
-When the challenge happen during Create POST, for example, user will have a bad experience after being redirected to Create GET.
-One of the ways to smoothen user experience is to use session state to store fields information.
+When the `ChallengeUser()` method is called, the redirect URL of the request sent to Azure AD will bring the user back to the /GET path.
+So the user might get confused if the authentication context was applied to an action like /CREATE.
+To make for a smoother user experience, we use the [ASP.NET Session state](https://docs.microsoft.com/aspnet/core/fundamentals/app-state) to store the user's input.
+This allows us to restore the ToDo item once the user has come back to the web app after redirection.

 Take a look into the example of using session state.

 ```csharp